cyclic-software/docs/docs/serverless/on-demand.md

     res.send('ok')
   })
 ```
-Serverless environment are suspended as soon as `ok` is sent, and the write may fail without producing an error.
+A serverless environment is suspended as soon as `ok` is sent, and the write may fail without producing an error.

 To avoid these issues, make sure any promises are resolved before sending responses:
 ```javascript